swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-7-track-model-evolutions-in-the-cicd-pipeline-with-cml/index.md

 Using GitHub?
 Go to the [GitHub: Merge the changes](#github-merge-the-changes) section!
 {% /callout %}

 Go back to the merge request.
 Select **Mark as ready**.
 This will allow to merge the changes.
-Confirm the merge by selecting **Confirm merge**.
+Confirm the merge by selecting **Merge** (you might need to refresh the page to see this button).

 The associated issue will be automatically closed as well.